hollyli-dq/po_inference/README.md

 ### Partial Order Definition

-A partial order is a binary relation $\,\prec\,$ over a set of items that satisfies:
+A strong partial order is a binary relation $\,\prec\,$ over a set of items that satisfies:

 - **Irreflexivity**: $\,\neg(a \prec a)\,$
 - **Antisymmetry**: If $\,a \prec b\,$ then $\,\neg(b \prec a)\,$
 - **Transitivity**: If $\,a \prec b\,$ and $\,b \prec c\,$ then $\,a \prec c\,$

 ### Theorem (Partial Order Model)